nomadCoder/primedminds.github.io/styleguide.md

   - No unnecessary adjectives
     - Do not use “mySlides”, just “slides”

- General
+ ##General
   - Opening brackets are preceded with a space but are on the same line
 ```
-if (isAwesome){
+if (condition) {
     // The rest of your code goes here and is indented one tab
     // The following lines should be the same indentation.
     // If you open another bracket {
         // Start another indent
     } // But close it on the same line!
 }; // Closing brackets go on their own separate line
 ```
   - Comment comment comment!
 When in doubt, comment about every 20 lines